A living glossary for Ethereum Localism and cosmo-local collaboration.

 DAO

-A Decentralized Autonomous Organization is a member-owned, member-governed group without centralized control.
-DAOs use blockchain-based rules and smart contracts to coordinate decision-making, treasury management, and collective action.
-In Ethereum Localism, local DAOs often focus on community-scale governance, mutual aid distribution, and place-based coordination—combining Web3 tooling with IRL relationships and accountability.
+A Decentralized Autonomous Organization (DAO) is a member-owned, member-governed group that coordinates decisions, resources, and actions without centralized control.
+DAOs use blockchain-based rules and smart contracts to manage shared treasuries, facilitate collective decision-making, and enable transparent coordination.

 See also: Fun DAO for a low-barrier local DAO example.